BulbasaurPHP/entertainment-hub/README.md

 - Instructions regarding the feature is provided on the same page as well.
 - All the HTTP requests are handled through ajax calls, thus the user can do all the operations without browsing out of the page.

+August 23-Update- Ambaram
+-[x] All the featurs finalised and added to the repo.